-- With new or worsening objective neurologic deficits on exam, as above - Failure of conservative treatment for at least six (6) weeks within the last six (6) months1110 - With progression or worsening of symptoms during the course of conservative treatment - With an abnormal electromyography (EMG) or nerve conduction study (if performed) indicating a thoracic radiculopathy.
-(EMG is not recommended to determine the cause of axial lumbar, thoracic, or cervical spine pain)1211 - Isolated thoracic pain in pediatric population13 conservative care not required if red flags present - Red flags that prompt imaging should include the presence of: Isolated back pain in pediatric population12 - conservative care not required if red flags present.
-Red flags that prompt imaging include any of the following: - Age 5 or younger, OR - Constant pain, OR - Pain lasting > 4 weeks, OR - Abnormal neurologic examination, OR - Early morning stiffness and/or gelling; OR - Or Night pain that prevents or disrupts sleep; OR - Radicular pain; fever; OR
+- With progression or worsening of symptoms during the course of conservative treatment\

+- With an abnormal electromyography (EMG) or nerve conduction study (if performed) indicating a thoracic radiculopathy.
+(EMG is not recommended to determine the cause of axial lumbar, thoracic, or cervical spine pain)

+- Isolated back pain in pediatric population conservative care not required if red flags present.
+Red flags that prompt imaging include any of the following:

+- Age 5 or younger, OR

+- o Constant pain, OR

+- Pain lasting > 4 weeks, OR

+- Abnormal neurologic examination, OR

+- Early morning stiffness and/or gelling, OR

+- Night pain that prevents or disrupts sleep, OR

+- o Radicular pain, OR

-- Fever or weight loss; or malaise; OR - Postural changes (e.g., kyphosis or scoliosis); and), OR - Limp (or refusal to walk in a younger child < 5yo) AND initial radiographs have been performed^{14, 15}
+- Fever or weight loss or malaise, OR

+- Postural changes (e.g., kyphosis or scoliosis), OR

+Limp (or refusal to walk in a younger child < 5yo)

-As part of initial pre-operative/post-operative/procedural evaluation ("CT best examination to assess for hardware complication, extent of fusion" and pseudoarthrosis^{16,1713,14} and MRI for cord, nerve root compression, disc pathology, or post-op infection)
+As part of initial pre-operative/post-operative/procedural evaluation ("CT best examination to assess for hardware complication, extent of fusion and pseudoarthrosis" and MRI for cord, nerve root compression, disc pathology, or post-op infection)